What is Wood Badge?

 Advanced Leadership Training for:

-Cub Scout, Boy Scout, Venturing, Sea Scout, District and Council Leaders
+Cub Scout, Scouts BSA, Venturing, Sea Scout, District and Council Leaders

 Wood Badge Participants Learn To: